nosana-ci/nosana-programs/docs/staking.md

 Slashing is a feature used by the Nosana protocol to punish bad actors.

-### UpdateAuthority
+### UpdateSetting

-Set the slashing authority in ~stats.authority~ to a new account.
+Set the slashing authority in ~settings.authority~ to a new account.
+Set the token account in ~settings.token_account~ to a new account.
 This can only by called by the current slashing authority.

 ### Restake